mozilla/ichnaea/docs/metrics.rst

     cell or wifi that already has "too many" recent measurements are discarded, and only the newest measurements are discarded.

+``items.dropped.cell_ingress_blacklisted``, ``items.dropped.wifi_ingress_blacklisted`` : counters

+    Count incoming cell or wifi measurements that were discarded before integration due to the presence of a blacklist record for the station (see next metric).

 ``items.blacklisted.cell_moving``, ``items.blacklisted.wifi_moving`` : counters

     Count any cell or wifi that is blacklisted due to the acceptance of